Skip to main content

 In the Harding household the viewer also sees the strict gender segregation in early 19th century society, as Thomas and Friedrich are drinking and smoking in one room; the “smoking room” was considered an exclusive masculine space, to where men retired after dinner to smoke, drink spirits and discuss business, politics and other topics considered unsuited for women and children (meant to stay in the parlour room or the drawing room, as seen in the film).

 In this scene the viewer also sees Thomas’ coveting his wealthy friend Friedrich’s accomplishments, mainly how he followed on his father’s footsteps, and became a patriarch, himself.
-Friedrich is the type of man Thomas aspires to become, which is of extreme importance to the narrative, moving forward (especially where the Hutters, as a couple, are concerned).
+Friedrich is the type of man Thomas aspires to become, which is of extreme importance to the narrative, moving forward.
 As Lily-Rose Depp elaborated: “Ellen looks at Anna and thinks, this is the kind of woman that I should be.
 And I think that Thomas also looks at Friedrich and thinks, this is the kind of man that I want to be.”

 Disparity of class and aspiration: Thomas Hutter silver and Friedrich Harding's gold pocket watches